Mom says paramedics asked whether daughter could afford $600 bill

 Breaking News Emails

-A week before she was found slumped over her bathtub, Florida mother Crystal Galloway had given birth to her third child via Caesarean section.
+A week before she was found slumped over her bathtub, Crystle Galloway had given birth to her third child via Caesarean section.
 In the days that followed, she felt ill.

 So when Galloway's mother, Nicole Black, was alerted by another grandchild on July 4 that "something is wrong with mama" in the bathroom, she frantically dialed 911.